Snack-o-Mation/snack-o-mation-gui/README.md

 # Snack-o-Mation TecDay Module

-This folder contains the graphical user interface for the Snack-o-Mation TecDay Automation Module.
+This folder contains the graphical user interface for the Snack-o-Mation automation module developed by ABB Corporate Research Switzerland for the [SATW TecDays](https://mint.satw.ch/de/tecdays).

 ## License
 * This project is licensed under the terms of the MIT license (see LICENSE.txt).